-We intend to continue to conduct Phase III clinical trials designed to demonstrate to the FDA that administering doxorubicin with the Delcath system to treat malignant melanoma that has spread to the liver results in patient survival times that are longer than those obtained from administering chemotherapy agents intravenously.
+We intend to continue Phase III clinical trials with melphalan and doxorubicin designed to demonstrate to the FDA that administering these agents with the Delcath system to treat malignant melanoma that has spread to the liver results in better patient treatment outcomes than those obtained from administering chemotherapy agents intravenously.
 Phase III clinical trials are a prerequisite for FDA approval of Delcath's pre-market application.
-During these trials, administration of doxorubicin through the Delcath system must be proven to be safe and effective for the treatment of liver cancer.
-The FDA requires us to demonstrate that delivering doxorubicin using the Delcath system results in patient survival times that are longer than those obtained from administering chemotherapy agents intravenously.
+During these trials, administration of either melphalan or doxorubicin through the Delcath system must be proven to be safe and effective for the treatment of liver cancer.
+The FDA requires us to demonstrate that delivering either melphalan or doxorubicin using the Delcath system results in tumor responses that are better than those obtained from administering chemotherapy agents intravenously.

-We expect the Phase III clinical trials to be conducted at several medical centers worldwide.
+We expect the Phase III clinical trials using doxorubicin to be conducted at several medical centers worldwide.
+We have terminated the trial at the first site, the Sydney Melanoma Unit, following the evaluation of seven patients and the recruitment of four patients due to the slow pace of enrollment and the unwillingness of the medical oncologist to comply fully with the protocol.
 The trial protocol, which has been approved by the FDA, calls for enrolling a minimum of 122 test subjects who will be treated for malignant melanoma that has spread to the liver.
 Half of these test subjects will be treated with doxorubicin administered using the Delcath system and the other half, the control group, will be treated with another chemotherapy agent delivered intravenously in accord with a protocol approved by FDA.
 Trials will commence upon the approval of a budget by the respective institutions.
 However, our timetable is subject to uncertainty and we cannot assure you that we can meet our planned schedule.
 We do not know whether all of the medical centers identified will be available to conduct clinical trials when we are in a position to have them commence or that we will be ready to commence the trials within any particular time period.